openshift/cluster-capi-operator/docs/controllers/clusteroperator.md

     NoOp --> [*]
 ```

-Operator will create CoreProvider even if current platform is not supported, this allows BYO scenarios.
-If the
+Operator will create CoreProvider even if the current platform is not supported, this allows "bring your own"
-platform is supported, the operator will create the appropriate InfrastructureProvider.
+scenarios.
+If the platform is supported, the operator will create the appropriate InfrastructureProvider.